Search teams battle rough weather in hunt for AirAsia wreck

 "UNBELIEVABLY" STEEP CLIMB

-The plane was traveling at 32,000 ft (9,753 meters) and the pilots had asked to climb to 38,000 ft to avoid bad weather just before contact was lost.
+The plane was travelling at 32,000 ft (9,753 metres) and the pilots had asked to climb to 38,000 ft to avoid bad weather just before contact was lost.
 When air traffic controllers granted permission to fly at 34,000 ft a few minutes later, they got no response.

 A source close to the investigation said radar data appeared to show the aircraft made an "unbelievably" steep climb before it crashed, possibly pushing it beyond the A320's limits.